-- A8.
+A8.
 Contribute to a Vibrant Streetscape.
 Integrate building setbacks with adjacent sidewalks to increase the space for potential public use.
 Develop visual and physical connections into buildings' active interior spaces from adjacent sidewalks.
-Use architectural elements such as atriums, grand entries and large ground-level windows to reveal important interior spaces and activities. - A5-4.
+Use architectural elements such as atriums, grand entries and large ground-level windows to reveal important interior spaces and activities.

+A5-4.
 Incorporate Works of Art.
 Incorporate works of art into development projects.

-Findings for A8 & A5-4: The building features one grand entry which is along SE 9th Avenue and marks the main apartment lobby entry.
-Separate retail entries are punctuated with projecting canopies.
-Both of these architectural elements crate physical connections into active interior spaces.
-A majority of the remaining street level façade of the building is designed with large glazed storefront windows that also have direct visual and physical connections to the adjacent sidewalks.
-This pattern is cut short on the north façade by the transformer location facing SE Morrison Street.
+Findings for A8 & A5-4: The building features one entry with a fabric canopy and precast concrete portal along SE 9th Avenue that marks the apartment lobby access point.
+Separate retail entries are also punctuated with projecting steel canopies at various points around the ground level.
+These architectural elements create physical connections into active interior spaces.
+A majority of the street level façade is also has large glazed storefront windows and glazed overhead doors that have direct visual and physical connections to the adjacent sidewalks.
 No artwork is proposed at this time but could be incorporated if desired.
+These guidelines are therefore met.